-The back row has a magic button that allows you to minimally tilt your carpet back and forth.
-As a result, whoever is riding on the front row will have more overall control.
+The back row has a magic button that allows you to tilt your carpet back and forth minimally.
+As a result, whoever rides on the front row will have more overall control.

-Next, a cast member comes by to make sure everyone has secured the seatbelt style restraint.
-After that the carpets will begin to lift into the air, and at that time you can begin to adjust and fly your carpet as you like.
+Next, a cast member makes sure everyone has secured the seatbelt-style restraint.
+After that, the carpets will begin to lift into the air, and at that time, you can start to adjust and fly your carpet as you like.

-Be careful though!
+Be careful, though!
 Just outside Magic Carpets, there’s a pair of camels.
-One of them is a real spitter.
-So just when you are flying high and enjoying yourself you might get sprayed in the face.
+Unfortunately, one of them is a real spitter.

-It’s not enough to do any damage, but for children, it’s quite hilarious.
-In fact, my bunch likes to make me sit on the outside and purposely adjust our magic carpet so I’ll get wet.
+It’s not enough to do any damage, but it’s pretty hilarious for children.
+My bunch likes to make me sit on the outside and purposely adjust our magic carpet so I’ll get wet.
 They get such a kick out of it, and I can’t help but laugh myself.

 The Magic Carpets are near and dear to my heart.
 It was the first attraction my son ever experienced at Walt Disney World when he was three years old.

 I hear so many complaints about spinners, and I always think it’s kind of sad.
-But, give them a try on your next visit.
-The aerial views are absolutely spectacular and take note of that child in front of you grinning from ear to ear.
+Give one a try on your next visit.
+The aerial views are absolutely spectacular, and take note of that child in front of you grinning from ear to ear.

 Walt Disney World is a place that has something for everyone, and not everything has to be a thrill ride.
 There are far worse ways you could choose to spend your day.

-Additionally, you might enjoy these Magic Kingdom Ride reviews in the immediate area:
+Additionally, you might enjoy these rides in the immediate area: